1. Estrella Levante SOS 4.8, Murcia

 SOS 4.8 is the ultimate experience of a lifetime!
 Plenty of vans and tents, great bands and DJs, games and attractions, tons of beer and a lot of Jägermeister get together for a couple of days to make music lovers have fun like never before.
 This festival is very well known for its great line-ups year after year.
 That’s why it attracts people from every corner of Spain (like me and several friends of mine) and most of them repeat the experience at least once or twice.

 Located in Murcia, SOS 4.8 has welcomed some of the best artists representing the current musical trends, both in Spain and abroad.
 Two Door Cinema Club, Morrisey, MGMT, Vetusta Morla, Lori Meyers, White Lies, Yann Tiersen, The Zombie Kids or Love of Lesbian are just a few examples of what someone interested in going can expect to see and enjoy.

-I strongly recommend renting an autocaravan to go there (unless you have one, of course, which wasn’t my case!).
+I strongly recommend renting an auto caravan to go there (unless you have one, of course, which wasn’t my case!).
 The journey itself is an adventure and also the way back, but I definitely advise everyone to arrive one day before.
-Otherwise you’ll be dead tired for the whole festival and you’ll find it difficult to stay up to enjoy all the concerts and activities.
+Otherwise, you’ll be dead tired of the whole festival and you’ll find it difficult to stay up to enjoy all the concerts and activities.
 You’ve been warned! 🙂

 2. Barcelona Beach Festival